Three Foundational Voyages

 The missionaries traveled by coach as far as Orléans.
 There they saw with their own eyes that new wonder of the world, a railroad train propelled by steam which actually pulled them all the way to Paris.
 At Paris they again took the coach, this time to the port of Le Havre.
 There the five missionaries met four Jesuit priests and two candidates who were to sail with them on the same boat for Mobile.
 How glad they must have felt to meet traveling companions from near their home in Paradis.
 These priests had been called by the bishop of Mobile to take charge of the college he had founded at Spring Hill.

 They all expected to leave port at once on the Anna, a sailing vessel of 520 tons, but she was not ready to sail until October 27, that is, over a month behind schedule.
 They were grievously disappointed, for the ship had to be loaded for the voyage, then await a favorable wind.
-Their delay would indeed have been a great hardship had they not been fortunate in finding accommodations at the hospital of the Sisters of Charity[3] where they were boarded and lodged for two francs a day.
+Their delay would indeed have been a great hardship had they not been fortunate in finding accommodations at the hospital of the Sisters of Charity[3] where they were boarded and lodged for about $25.00 dollars a day.

 Mobile